Kaisbn/rjv/slides/slide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 -  6 types of unit
--  2 kinds of ressources
+-  2 kinds of resources
 -  Conquer most blocks or destroy the other

 Subject